 The library's media collection includes DVDs (commercial and academic), VHS, CDs, cassette tapes, games, and kits.
 Videos are shelved on the 3rd floor.

 Special Collections include materials that have been separated from the main collection for reasons of rarity or fragility, format, or association with the University or local community.
 For more information, see the Special Collections Guide.

 Collection development policies establish operating guidelines for the planned development of a quality collection of materials in support of the curriculum.
-Currently under revision, these policies will provide general guidelines for allocating funds fairly, establishing collection levels for each subject area or discipline, and formulating selection criteria.
+Learn more about the Collection Development Policy.

 Mary Linden Sepulveda

 fax (206) 296-2572